 Factory Overview and Operation environment

+Factory communication network environment

 Recent trends to introduce IoT devices, such as sensors and cameras in the factories are accelerated by strong demand for improving productivity under the constraints of decreasing works in aging population society and pressure for cost reduction.
 Digitalization of the factories as well as connection of information on production process and supply chain management within a factory and across factories becomes important.
 It is no doubt that commutation networks will be changing in factories for the next decade.

 There are several system applications, e.g., preventive maintenance, management of materials and products, monitoring of movements and machine monitors which are integrated in the network.
 Future industrial network for a factory may consist of wired and wireless bridges for such systems above.
-The successful convergence of wired and wireless systems is indispensable and more efforts will be required for wireless communication because of its narrow bandwidth and sensitive nature of environment.
-F 1
+The successful integration of wired and wireless systems is indispensable and more efforts will be required for wireless communication because of its narrow bandwidth and sensitive nature of environment.
+A multi layers network architecture is required in order to configure, coordinate radio technologies coexistence and manage the end to end flows and streams as illustrated in the following Figure 1.